JoshuaFox/JoshuaFox.github.io/publications.md

 > This article describes the conclusions from my  open-source project, which is the first that I know of  measuring *throughput* (most others focus on latency)  and doing so *across clouds* and relating it to *distance*.

 • "[AWS Machine Learning at the start of 2022](https://youtube.com/playlist?list=PLEBxNMZ7Mu38caHMHW5M4d1ZkiyH_Ng6X)

 > My colleagues and I discuss the latest from AWS in Machine Learning and Artificial Intelligence.

 • "[Let the Computer Enforce It For You](https://blog.doit-intl.com/let-the-computer-enforce-it-for-you-fe8155d643dc?source=friends_link&sk=a8ee21dc9646ae47dddeb02df9b99f37)"

-> How to  document your code for best results: Keep the documentation close to to code,  and machine-enforced.
+> How to  document your code for best results: Keep the documentation close to the code, and machine-enforced.

 • "[Implementing SaaS Tenant Isolation Using Amazon SageMaker Endpoints and IAM](https://aws.amazon.com/blogs/apn/implementing-saas-tenant-isolation-using-amazon-sagemaker-endpoints-and-iam/)"